bakasibruceto/laravel-app/cheatsheet.md

 copy the code insde the class and copy necessary use cases to you new notification file

-go to user model add and modify the code
+go to user model add

     public function sendPasswordResetNotification($token){